NAMEJET USER GUIDE

 NameJet accepts bids from bidders who are logged into their NameJet account and have a valid credit card on file, and if the auction crosses a certain threshold Verified Bidder rules shall apply.
 If you are the only bidder (and the name is acquired in the case of Pending Delete domains), you will win the domain for your backorder bid amount.
 If two or more customers backordered the same domain, an auction will be held.
 If 2 or more customers place a minimum bid backorder on the same domain, but there is no further bidding in the auction, the backorder placed first will win (provided the domain does not have a reserve).

-During an auction the amount required for each subsequent bid is dictated by the current bid increment schedules for Pre-Release and Pending Delete auctions, which are as follows:
+During an auction the amount required for each subsequent bid is dictated by the current bid increment schedule, which is as follows:

 |High Bid Amount||Increment|